CDCgov/cfa-ngm-widget/README.md

 ### Model assumptions

 Vaccination is assumed to be all or nothing -- each individual's immunity is determined by a coin flip with probability of being immune equal to the vaccine efficacy.
-In the NGM, each $N_i = N_i * (1 - VE)$.
+In the NGM, each $N_i_vax = N_i_initial - v * ve$.

 # Streamlit app